Basic Usage

 Separate gungraun benchmark output files by target

-The default output path for files created by gungraun and valgrind during the benchmark is
+The default output path for files created by Gungraun and Valgrind during the benchmark is

 `target/gungraun/$PACKAGE_NAME/$BENCHMARK_FILE/$GROUP/$BENCH_FUNCTION.$BENCH_ID`.